 - Some of the special programs Faire has developed (including Maker Market, Faire Protection, the Insider program, and Elevate).

-- Why many brand owners and shopkeepers find Faire to be so compelling.
+- Why many brand owners find Faire to be so compelling.

 - Some of the primary concerns, disadvantages, and missteps of working with Faire.